Climate change in Nigeria: Health

-Economic impacts
+Economic

 Agriculture

+Climate change is exerting a profound and multifaceted impact on agriculture in Nigeria, with discernible shifts in weather patterns, an increase in both the frequency and intensity of droughts and floods, and unsettling temperature variations.
 Agriculture remains the mainstay of the Nigerian economy in spite of oil as it employs two-thirds of the entire working population.
-The sector is fraught with challenges as agricultural production is still mainly rainfed and subject to weather vagaries.
+The sector is fraught with challenges as agricultural production is still mainly rainfall and subject to weather vagaries.
 Farmers find it hard to plan their operations due to unpredictable rainfall vagaries.
 Increase in the total amount of rainfall and extreme temperature would have more of a negative effect on staple crops productivity.
-However in northern states such as Borno, Yobe, Kaduna, Kano and Sokoto most crops might benefit economically.
+However, in northern states such as Borno, Yobe, Kaduna, Kano and Sokoto most crops might benefit economically.
 Crops such as millet, melon, sugarcane that are grown in the north will most likely benefit from extreme temperature.

-The sector is also plagued with outdated land tenure system that limits access to land (1.8 ha/farming household), reduced irrigation development capacity (cropped land under irrigation less than 1 percent), limited access to credits, low adoption of technologies, expensive farm inputs, limited access to fertilizers, inadequate storage facilities and limited market access.
-All of these combined, have reduced agricultural productivity (average of 1.2 metric tons of cereals/ha) coupled with high postharvest losses and waste.
+The sector is also plagued with: